anp/rapidhash/README.md

 A rust implementation of [rapidhash](https://github.com/Nicoshev/rapidhash), the official successor to [wyhash](https://github.com/wangyi-fudan/wyhash).

-- **High quality**, the fastest hash passing all tests in the SMHasher and SMHasher3 benchmark.
-Collision-based study showed a collision probability lower than wyhash, foldhash, and close to ideal.
+- **High quality**, the fastest hash passing all tests in the SMHasher and SMHasher3 benchmarks.
+Collision-based study showed a collision probability that's close to ideal.
 - **Very fast**, the fastest passing hash in SMHasher3.
 Significant peak throughput improvement over wyhash and foldhash.
-Fastest memory-safe hash.
 Fastest platform-independent hash.
 Fastest const hash.
 - **Platform independent**, works on all platforms, no dependency on machine-specific vectorized or cryptographic hardware instructions.
 Optimised for both AMD64 and AArch64.
 - **Memory safe**, when the `unsafe` feature is disabled (default).
 This implementation has also been fuzz-tested with `cargo fuzz`.
 - **No dependencies and no-std compatible** when disabling default features.